Olympus ex-CEO calls for Japan probe into fees

-LONDON The sacked chief executive of Olympus Corp (7733.T) has written to Japan's securities industry watchdog calling for an investigation into an "extraordinary" $687 million (434.5 million pound) fee the company paid to advisers for an acquisition.
+LONDON The sacked chief executive of Olympus Corp (7733.T) has written to Japan's securities industry watchdog calling for an investigation into an "extraordinary" $687 million fee the company paid to advisers for an acquisition.

 Michael Woodford told Reuters on Wednesday he had written to Japan's Securities and Exchange Surveillance Commission (SESC) detailing his concerns over payments linked to the $2 billion purchase of UK medical equipment maker Gyrus Group.